John MacArthur is Reformed: True or False?

 • Perseverance of the Saints

 Some Reformed Christians argue that the T.U.L.I.P. acronym isn’t a complete or perfect summary of Reformed theology.
 Contrary to popular belief, Calvin didn’t articulate the five-point mnemonic.
-Rather, the five points, articulated at the Canons of Dort, were a response to a five-point Arminian confession of faith in the 17th century.
+Rather, the five points, articulated at the Canons of Dort, responded to a five-point Arminian confession of faith in the 17th century.

-To some Reformed Christians, Reformed theology can’t be reduced to T.U.L.I.P., so even a “five-point Calvinist” like MacArthur isn’t the proper way to determine if a person is truly Reformed.
+To some Reformed Christians, Reformed theology can’t be reduced to T.U.L.I.P., so even a “five-point Calvinist” like MacArthur isn’t the proper way to determine if a person is genuinely Reformed.

 Many broadly Reformed Christians attend Baptist churches.
 Why is this the case?
-Many Baptist churches permit its members to have Calvinist or Arminian convictions.
-Historically, Baptist distinctives have included “believer’s baptism,” the separation of Church and State, and the local church’s autonomy.
+Many Baptist churches permit their members to have Calvinist or Arminian convictions.
+Historically, Baptists emphasize “believer’s baptism,” the separation of Church and State, and the local church’s autonomy.

-In other words, a person can be a Baptist and be strongly committed to T.U.L.I.P. or strongly opposed to it.
-Because of certain issues like believer’s baptism, a person can’t be a Baptist and be thoroughly committed to the Westminster Confession, however.
+In other words, a person can be a Baptist and be firmly committed to T.U.L.I.P. or vehemently opposed to it.
+Because of specific issues like believer’s baptism, a person can’t be a Baptist and be thoroughly committed to the Westminster Confession, however.

 What about other denominations?
 There are no broadly Reformed Christians in the Methodist or Assemblies of God denomination, for example, because they have Arminian theological convictions.
 There are, however, some non-denominational churches that are broadly Reformed.